-Simmons first became interested in the fusion of food and travel as a young girl watching shows like “Great Chefs, Great Cities,” “Yan Can Cook,” and “Julia Child & Jacques Pépin Cooking at Home.”
+She first became interested in the fusion of food and travel as a young girl watching shows like “Great Chefs, Great Cities,” “Yan Can Cook,” and “Julia Child & Jacques Pépin Cooking at Home.”
 She was immediately fascinated by how viewers could explore the world through cuisine, and was hungry to learn more.
-At every step of her young adulthood, she took jobs in the food and beverage industry — working everywhere from bars to restaurants to wineries.

 During her undergrad studies at UC Santa Cruz, Simmons created a pilot for a show on university television called “The Traveling Tastebuds,” which demoed cooking from her time living in Barcelona, traveling to Morocco, and exploring Europe.
-After graduation, she spent over a year working on organic farms throughout Southeast Asia and Australia in order to gain a further understanding about food production and sustainable farming.
-She recently attended culinary school to expand on her culinary knowledge.
+After graduation, she spent over a year farming throughout Southeast Asia and Australia in order to gain a further understanding about food production and sustainable farming.

 Today Simmons lives in Los Angeles with her appropriately-named Shiba Inu puppy, Bento.
 When she’s not busy writing, she enjoys practicing yoga, swimming, and hiking — and of course having a laugh with friends over a glass of wine.